aws/karpenter-provider-aws/designs/odcr.md

   name: example-node-class
 spec:
   capacityReservationSelectorTerms:
-    - # The platform of operating system for which the Capacity Reservation reserves capacity
+    - # The id for the Capacity Reservation
       id: String | None
-      # The type of operating system for which the Capacity Reservation reserves capacity
+      # The instance type for the Capacity Reservation
       instanceType: String | None
-      # The ID of the Amazon Web Services account that owns the Capacity Reservation
+      # The id of the AWS account that owns the Capacity Reservation
       ownerId: String | None
-      # Tags is a map of key/value tags used to select subnets
+      # Tags is a map of key/value tags used to select capacity reservations
       # Specifying '*' for a value selects all values for a given tag key.
       tags: Map | None
       # Indicates the type of instance launches that the Capacity Reservation accepts.
 The options include: